Our Headphone Tests

 Score distribution

 Sometimes, the outside world can be too much to hear.
 Sounds like traffic outside your window, coworkers talking, and airplane engines make it challenging to focus on your audio and create a distracting, ever-present soundscape that music alone can't hide.
-If you want to lessen these annoying sounds, you'll want to consider a model's noise isolation performance, representing their ability to block ambient noise passively and actively.
+If you want to lessen these annoying sounds, you'll want to consider your (prospective) headphones' noise isolation performance, which represents their ability to block ambient noise passively and actively.

 Not all headphones are created equal in this regard, though.
 While most headphones provide some level of passive isolation through physical design choices such as dense ear cup padding or memory foam ear tips, this may not be enough for true peace and quiet.
-More and more headphones are using active noise cancelling (ANC) systems, which enhance isolation by nullifying sounds that seep into the headphones.
+More and more headphones are implementing active noise cancelling (ANC) systems, which enhance isolation by nullifying sounds that penetrate passive isolation.
 Not all noise is created equal, either.
-Our noise isolation tests cover a range of sounds, from pink noise to give you a better picture of overall performance to more dynamic real-life scenarios.
-We also test wind noise and voice handling.
+Our noise isolation tests cover a range of scenarios, from pink noise to give you a better picture of overall performance to dynamic real-life scenarios.
+We also take recordings for wind noise and voice handling, though neither aspect is scored.

 Test results